 Despite a strained economic situation affecting many households, demand for international travel is strong, both to and from Sweden.
-A stronger and more stable
+A stronger and more stable economy is expected to contribute to the ongoing prioritisation of international leisure travel and an increasing number of indicators are pointing towards continued growth in air travel, particularly international.

 Although international traffic is generally back at almost pre-pandemic levels, the number of intercontinental routes from Sweden is still less than in 2019, although they are increasing.
 Connectivity to and from North America improved during the year with Air Canada's new routes to Montreal and Toronto, a welcome addition to Delta's and United's summer traffic to New York and SAS' summer route to Toronto.
-In addition, SAS now also offers year-round flights to
+In addition.
+SAS now also offers year-round flights to

-New York and a winter service to Miami.
+Swedavia Annual & Sustainability Report 2024 New York and a winter service to Miami.
 Connectivity to Asia and the Middle East has been further strengthened with several routes from Stockholm Arlanda Airport: at the end of 2024, Norwegian opened a new route to Dubai.
 ANA will begin direct services to Tokyo in 2025, while Norse will launch a seasonal route to Bangkok in the winter.
 In total, 39 new routes opened at Swedavia's airports in 2024.